 - Private Lessons: This is where most teachers get extra cash from after their main jobs.
 For others, private lessons are their bread and butter.
 Here you will earn the most money but of course with more risk.
 The pros are you have control of the price charged and time flexibility.
 The cons are student cancellations, late payments, shady students, inconsistent students, uncertainty of teaching duration etc.

 - Freelance: A bit similar to Private lessons, but you can work for an agency, company, private classes; however you will need to register in the Spanish system as a freelancer and pay a tiny fee.
 The pros and cons from Private lessons also apply here.

-- AU PAIR: Here you can stay with Spanish families and play/teach their children in English.
+- AU PAIR: for this option, you can stay with Spanish families and play/teach their children in English.
 Accommodation, Food and Moving guidance are usually provided with this arrangement.
 In addition weekly stipends are normally given.
 If interested check out: Aupair World

-3. WORK TRANSFER: This is a quite rare situation but sometimes multinational companies who have offices in Spain that need their local employee for a special international assignment could transfer he/she here.
+3. WORK TRANSFER: This is a quite rare situation but sometimes multinational companies that have offices in Spain and need their local employee for a specialinternational assignment could transfer he/she here.

 4. STUDY ABROAD: This route is probably the most popular.
 Most schools offer a program where a student can choose a subject to study in a school overseas.
 These programs could last from 2 weeks to a 1 year.
 There are two types of Study abroad programs:

 - Regular: This is the program where the student meets with a study abroad adviser to discuss location, cost, compatibility and courses.

 - Fulbright: This is more of a scholarship where by the Fulbright program sponsors your trip, accommodation etc in another country for studies or research.
 Naturally it is a competitive program but worth the shot.Plus it would really look good on your resume.